-While Gwen is still too young to actually have any understanding of an advent calendar, I still find joy in it and love the idea of starting our first traditions as a family of 3!
+While our kids are still too young to actually have any understanding of an advent calendar, I still find joy in it and love the idea of starting our first family traditions!

 Goodies to put inside!

 Keep in mind that you can customize these boxes as much or as little as you’d like!
 It doesn’t have to be a super time-consuming holiday project.